-Zips Car Wash, LLC — Representation of Zips Car Wash, LLC and certain of its affiliates in their prearranged Chapter 11 cases in the U.S Bankruptcy Court for the Northern District of Texas.
-Zips is one of the largest privately held car wash operators in the United States, with more than 260 locations across 23 states.
-Zips entered Chapter 11 to implement a pre-negotiated restructuring plan supported by 100% of its lenders, who hold over $650 million in debt obligations.
-Through the restructuring, Zips will eliminate $280 million of funded debt, shed hundreds of millions of dollars in lease liabilities and obtain $30 million in new money financing to fund the reorganized business.
+Zips Car Wash, LLC — Representation of Zips Car Wash, LLC and certain of its affiliates in their prearranged Chapter 11 cases in the U.S. Bankruptcy Court for the Northern District of Texas.
+Zips, one of the largest privately held car wash operators in the United States, emerged from Chapter 11 with a plan of reorganization supported by 100% of its lenders.
+Through the restructuring, Zips eliminated approximately $275 million of funded-debt obligations and rationalized its site footprint by exiting unprofitable locations and shedding hundreds of millions of dollars of go-forward lease liabilities.

 Envision Healthcare Corp. — Representation of Envision Healthcare Corp. and 216 of its affiliates in the commencement of pre-arranged Chapter 11 cases.
 Envision is a leading national medical group that employs or partners with more than 21,000 clinicians and provides care to patients across the U.S., with nearly 30 million patient visits each year.
 The debtors confirmed two Chapter 11 plans of reorganization (on account of its two credit silos) that resulted in a deleveraging of more than $7 billion, more than $2 billion in exit financing, and laid the groundwork for the operational separation of the debtors’ physician services and ambulatory surgery center business lines, all on a substantially consensual basis.